 Chair restoration has many benefits, it can help revive the original beauty and nostalgic appeal an auditorium or theatre may have.
 In addition, restoration is a great way to practice environmental stewardship.
-Making a determination on whether to restore existing chairs or replacing them comes down to code, capacity and comfort.
-Often the comfort level of historic theatres do not meet the expectations of today's patrons.
-We find many facilities are willing to loose a few chairs if it means creating a more comfortable, inclusive space.
-The opposite can also be true, occasionally a theatre needs to maintain their current capacity and the grand-fathered codes the facility was designed and built with.
+Making a determination on whether to restore existing chairs or replace them comes down to code, capacity, and comfort.
+Often the comfort level of historic theatres does not meet the expectations of today's patrons.
+We find many facilities are willing to lose a few chairs if it means creating a more comfortable, inclusive space.
+The opposite can also be true, occasionally a theatre needs to maintain its current capacity and the grand-fathered codes the facility was designed and built with.

 Not every chair is a good candidate for restoration, often, existing components like decorative cast aisle standards can be altered to work with new backs and seats which allow a facility to honor the past while providing comfort and security for the future.
 Contact us for help in determining the viability of your current seating for restoration.